375187588/brixcoin6.0/contrib/masternode/README.md

-# Brixcoin Masternode Setup Guide
+# Brixcoin Masternode Setup Guide + Sentinel

 This guide assumes that you will setup so called COLD Masternode, where the server process is running on a remote Linux system (usually a rented VPS), and your funds are kept safely in your local offline wallet.